-Used with the permission of //thenetwork.cisco.com by Jason Deign
+Used with the permission of http://thenetwork.cisco.com by Jason Deign

 Twitchy because you haven’t checked Facebook in a while?
 Then you could be in Fear of Missing Out, and that smartphone in your pocket isn’t helping.